-22 PA Code Chapter 4

-(006-326)

-As approved by the State Board of Education, March 14, 2013

-Employment area-A geographic area where vocational-technical education program

-completers are most likely to be employed.
+Employment area-A geographic area where vocational-technical education program completers are most likely to be employed.

 Individuals with Disabilities Education Act-20 U.S.C.A. §§ 1400-1482.
 Intermediate unit-A regional educational service agency established under sections 951-974 of the School Code (24 P.S. §§ 9-951-9-974), which provides educational services to participating school districts as part of the public school system of this Commonwealth.
 Keystone Exams-State-developed end-of-course exams.
 DESIGNATED EXAMS WILL BE USED TO DETERMINE, IN PART, A STUDENT'S ELIGIBILITY FOR HIGH SCHOOL GRADUATION.

-Local Assessment Validation Advisory Committee-An advisory committee established by the Department composed of up to two representatives each from the Department and Board, four representatives from the Pennsylvania School Boards Association and up to four additional members who are jointly selected by the committee.
+Local Assessment Validation Advisory Committee-An advisory committee established by the Department composed of up to two representatives each from the Department and Board, 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 four representatives from the Pennsylvania School Boards Association and up to four additional members who are jointly selected by the committee.
 The purpose of the Committee is to develop the criteria for the local validation process and criteria for selection of approved validation entities.